gobo-eiffel/gobo/tool/gec/backend/c/boehm_gc/README.md

 accessing garbage collector routines.

 There are provisions for allocation with explicit type information.
 This is rarely necessary.
-Details can be found in gc_typed.h.
+Details can be found in `gc_typed.h`.

 ## The C++ Interface to the Allocator

 The Ellis-Hull C++ interface to the collector is included in the collector distribution.
-If you intend to use this, type `./configure --enable-cplusplus; make` (or `make -f Makefile.direct c++`) after the initial build of the collector is complete.
-See gc_cpp.h for the definition of the interface.
+If you intend to use this, type `./configure --enable-cplusplus && make` (or
+`cmake -Denable_cplusplus=ON . && cmake --build .`, or
+`make -f Makefile.direct c++` depending on the build system you use).
+This creates libgccpp.a and libgctba.a files, or their shared library equivalents (libgccpp.so and libgctba.so).
+You should link with either the first (gccpp) or the second one (gctba), but not both.
+See `gc_cpp.h` and [here](docs/gcinterface.md) for the definition of the interface.
 This interface tries to approximate the Ellis-Detlefs C++ garbage collection proposal without compiler changes.

-Very often it will also be necessary to use gc_allocator.h and the allocator declared there to construct STL data structures.
+Very often it will also be necessary to use `gc_allocator.h` and the allocator declared there to construct STL data structures.
 Otherwise subobjects of STL data structures will be allocated using a system allocator, and objects they refer to may be prematurely collected.